ndhuanhuan/system-design/case_studies/Design Rate Limiter.md

 beyond that, the user has to buy higher limits
 - To eliminate spikiness in traffic: So that a service stays up for everyone else.

+# Requirements and Goals of the System
+## Functional Requirements:
+1. Limit the number of requests an entity can send to an API within a time window, e.g., 15 requests per second.
+2. The APIs are accessible through a cluster, so the rate limit should be considered across different servers.
+The user should get an error message whenever the defined threshold is crossed within a single server or across a combination of servers.
+## Non-Functional Requirements:
+1. The system should be highly available.
+The rate limiter should always work since it protects our service from external attacks.
+2. Our rate limiter should not introduce substantial latencies affecting the user experience.

+# How to do Rate Limiting?
+Rate Limiting is a process that is used to define the rate and speed at which consumers can access APIs.
+Throttling is the process of controlling the usage of the APIs by customers during a given period.
+Throttling can be defined at the application level and/or API level.
+When a throttle limit is crossed, the server returns “429” as HTTP status to the user with message content as “Too many requests”.

+# What are different types of throttling
+- Hard Throttling: The number of API requests cannot exceed the throttle limit.
+- Soft Throttling: In this type, we can set the API request limit to exceed a certain percentage.
+For example, if we have rate-limit of 100 messages a minute and 10% exceed limit.
+Our rate limiter will allow up to 110 messages per minute.
+- Elastic or Dynamic Throttling : Under Elastic throttling, the number of requests can go beyond the threshold if the system has some resources available.
+For example, if a user is allowed only 100 messages a minute, we can let the user send more than 100 messages a minute if there are free resources available in the system.